advancedresearch/path_semantics/faq.md

 Designing a language to talk about functions is also more useful for programmers.

-The semantics of functions in mainstream programming is different from e.g. Set Theory, because of side effects and indeterminism.
+The semantics of functions in mainstream programming is different from e.g. Set Theory, because of side effects and non-determinism.
-With other words, Set Theory is insufficient to deal with problems that programmers want to solve.
+With other words, Set Theory is insufficient to deal with many problems that programmers want to solve.

 Category Theory is viewing mathematics from a bird-view perspective, which is useful sometimes, but understanding functions in more detail can be useful in ways Category Theory does not fit.